 Touhou OST Builder

-To extract tracks do the following: It will create *.wav files which I advice to compress using a lossless audio codec, such as FLAC – they will occupy 1/3 less space.
-I have included the current up-to-date flac.exe in this archive.
+It will create *.wav files which I advice to compress using a lossless audio codec, such as FLAC – they will take 1/3 less disk space.
+I have included the latest flac.exe at the time of this writing in this archive.

 PatchCon Resource Extractor and Convertor

 PatchCon (or PatchuCon) is an unofficial Tower Defence-like Touhou-inspired game.
-Original name is ぱちゅコン! ~ Defend the library!
+Its original name is ぱちゅコン! ~ Defend the library!

-Basically, the interface is optimized to use drag and drop approach – for example, drop a *.dat file to extract it, drop a *.cnv file to convert it, etc.
+Basically, the interface is optimized to use Windows Explorer's drag and drop – for example, drop a *.dat file to extract it, drop a *.cnv file to convert it, etc.

 img/patchcon_effect08.gif img/patchcon_unit22.gif

-By the way, the protection of PatchCon can be described as a XOR protection masterpiece :)
+By the way, PatchCon's protection can be described in just two words: “a XORrific masterpiece” :)

 So how to use these tools?

 In general, every game has some kind of archive where its media is stored (such as CGs, music and other stuff like scripts).
-It's alike to archives like RAR and ZIP but usually they're closed-source (for you that just mean that you can't open them with any known «official» archiver).
+It's alike to archives like RAR and ZIP but usually they're proprietary, not open-source (for you that just means that you can't open them with any known “official” archiver).

 Nevertheless, there are unofficial programs which can read or modify these archives (such as CRASS or AnimED).

-For our purpose (translating games) we also need to somehow extract texts from those archives but texts are stored in scripts (which tells the game when to fade in/out the screen, show a choice, even how to display the logo and CG gallery, etc.).
-Usually those scripts are not a plain text so you can't just extract them from an archive, open with Notepad, edit and put them back.
-You need some kind of a tool that will do that for you – that is, extract texts from a script into some text file, which can be edited with any text editor, and put them back when you're done translating.
+For our purposes (translating games) we also need to somehow extract texts from those archives but texts are stored in scripts (a script tells a game when to fade in/out the screen, show a choice, even how to display the logo and CG gallery, etc.).
+Usually those scripts are not plain text so you can't just extract such a file from an archive, open with Notepad, edit and put back.
+You need some kind of tool that will do that for you – that is, extract texts from a script into some readable text file, which can be edited with any text editor, and put them back when you're done translating.

 Delphi ShiftJIS & Unicode kit